Infantry Field Guide for New Recruits in Hell Let Loose

 Milsims are always an intense experience, that’s why we play them.
 As a new player, you have all the bullets and explosions to deal with, as well as the learning curve for the new game.
 At the heart of Hell Let Loose is the cooperation mechanic.
 Teams win because of squads, and squads win because their members know what to do.
 This guide is to bring you new players up to speed so you can hit the battlefield running.

 Just a quick pep talk first: Don’t worry about being ‘good’.
 Focus on your job.
 I play Squad Leader predominantly.
-This means I die with my head in my map a lot.
-My SMG sucks for long range engagements, and I constantly hear two different voice channels talking at the same time.
-My personal stats are not ‘good’, BUT my squad consistently places first in two categories, and second place in the third.
-If you put your squad before yourself, you will go far in Hell Let Loose.
+For more on leading in Hell Let Loose, check out my Squad Leader’s Guide.
+Basically this means I die with my head in my map a lot.
+I constantly hear two different voice channels talking at the same time, alongside bullets and bombs.
+My personal stats are not ‘good’, BUT my squad consistently places first in multiple categories.
+The same rule applies to all roles though.
+Put your squad before yourself, and you will go far in Hell Let Loose.
 Now let’s begin.

 Communication is Mightier than the Sword